 Featured Issue: Prosecutorial Discretion

-As the Supreme Court prepares to hear oral arguments in United States v.
-Texas, this resource page offers background information on the historical use of prosecutorial discretion, its importance as a tool for Immigration & Customs Enforcement (ICE), and AILA’s support for the Biden Administration’s efforts to use prosecutorial discretion as it conducts immigration enforcement.
+On June 23, 2023, the U.S. Supreme Court issued a decision on a challenge brought by Texas and Louisiana to the Biden Administration’s enforcement priorities guidance.
+This resource page will provide general information about the case, background information on the historical use of prosecutorial discretion, its importance as a tool for Immigration & Customs Enforcement (ICE), and AILA’s support for the Biden Administration’s efforts to use prosecutorial discretion as it conducts immigration enforcement.
+For practice-related information, members should review our Featured Issue Page: Representing Clients Before ICE.

-Since then, two federal lawsuits brought and led by Texas and Ohio along with other states have challenged the September 2021 (final) enforcement priorities.
-Both states asked for preliminary injunctions to temporarily restrain the Biden administration from relying on Secretary Mayorkas’s enforcement guidelines pending litigation.
+Two federal lawsuits were filed challenging the September 2021 final enforcement priorities.
+Both lawsuits asked for preliminary injunctions to temporarily restrain the Biden Administration from relying on Secretary Mayorkas’ enforcement guidelines pending litigation.
 In the Ohio lawsuit, the Sixth Circuit stayed a lower court’s preliminary injunction.
-However, in the Texas case, a district court went as far as to strike down the enforcement guidance.
-This led to the enforcement guidance being vacated as of June 25, 2022, pending appeal.
+However, in the Texas case known as USA v.
+Texas, a district court went as far as to strike down the enforcement guidance.
+This led to the enforcement guidance being vacated as of June 25, 2022, pending appeal to the Supreme Court.

 Table of Contents